House Emergencies and How You Can Stay Prepared for Them as a Landlord

-Your responsibility to your property increases once you rent it as compared to the time when it was vacant.
 One of the major tasks after renting your property is to make sure that you are prepared for house emergencies that may come up in your rented property.
-While the tenants living in the house have a role to play in dealing with the emergency too, it would be up to you to get the emergency resolved at the end of the day because you are the owner of the property after all.
+While your tenants living in the house will have an important role to play in dealing with any emergency, it is up to you the property owner to make sure you provide your tenants with what they need to know and how to contact you and emergency services if an emergency arises.
 Here are a few tips to help you stay prepared for any house emergency as a landlord.

 Give Your Tenants a List of Emergency Numbers to Contact